Union Theological Seminary (Philippines): The Centennial Curriculum

-Considering recommendations from the World Alliance of Reformed Churches and adopting the Revised Critical Asian Principle, the seminary has devised the Centennial Curriculum to make the education contextual, holistic and responsive to current challenges and experiences of the people to become more relevant in the Philippine situation.
+Considering recommendations from the World Alliance of Reformed Churches and adopting the Revised CAP, the seminary has devised the Centennial Curriculum, in order to make the education contextual, holistic and responsive to the challenges and experiences of the Filipino people and become more relevant to Filipino life.
 The primary language used in the instruction is Filipino, but English is alternatively used to facilitate communication with international students.